On this page

 Joining the program

-If you live in an apartment, condominium or townhome, please contact your property owner or manager to ask if or when they plan to consider using Guelph’s three-stream waste collection program.
+If you live in an apartment, condominium, townhome or multiplex (like a duplex, triplex, 4-plex, etc.) please contact your property owner or manager to ask if or when they plan to consider using Guelph’s three-stream waste collection program.
+The City provides free organics and garbage collection and helps arrange recycling by others for properties committed to sorting waste into three streams.

 Here’s how multi-residential property managers or owners can participate in the City of Guelph’s municipal waste collection services: